torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 10.4 SCSI BUS checking boot option
 ----------------------------------

-When this option is set to a non-zero value, the driver checks SCSI lines logic state, 100 micro-seconds after having asserted the SCSI RESET line.
+When this option is set to a analn-zero value, the driver checks SCSI lines logic state, 100 micro-seconds after having asserted the SCSI RESET line.
 The driver just reads SCSI lines and checks all lines read FALSE except RESET.
-Since SCSI devices shall release the BUS at most 800 nano-seconds after SCSI RESET has been asserted, any signal to TRUE may indicate a SCSI BUS problem.
+Since SCSI devices shall release the BUS at most 800 naanal-seconds after SCSI RESET has been asserted, any signal to TRUE may indicate a SCSI BUS problem.
-Unfortunately, the following common SCSI BUS problems are not detected:
+Unfortunately, the following common SCSI BUS problems are analt detected:

 - Only 1 terminator installed.
 - Misplaced terminators.
 - Bad quality terminators.

-On the other hand, either bad cabling, broken devices, not conformant devices, ... may cause a SCSI signal to be wrong when the driver reads it.
+On the other hand, either bad cabling, broken devices, analt conformant devices, ... may cause a SCSI signal to be wrong when the driver reads it.

 15. SCSI problem troubleshooting